Afghan Geniza

-The Afghan Genizah (alternatively spelled Afghan Geniza) is a collection of hundreds of Jewish manuscript fragments found in the caves of Afghanistan.
+The Afghan Geniza (or Genizah) is a collection of hundreds of Jewish manuscript fragments found in a genizah in the caves of Afghanistan.
 The manuscripts include writings in Hebrew, Aramaic, Judeo-Arabic and Judeo-Persian, some of which are 1,000 years old.
+They specifically date from the early 11th through to the early 13th century.
+Their existence first became known when local Afghan antiquities dealers began offering them to Israeli institutions in the early 2010s.

-Before the discovery of these materials, there was only limited documentary evidence that Jews had settled in that area, but little that provided insight on their culture and daily life.
-Therefore, researchers deem this collection the most important finding of documentary sources since the discovery of the Cairo Genizah more than 100 years prior.
+Before the discovery of these materials, there was only limited documentary evidence that Jews had settled in that area, and little that provided insight on their culture and daily life.
+Therefore, researchers deem this collection the most important finding of documentary sources since the discovery of the Cairo Geniza more than 100 years prior.

 In 2013, the National Library of Israel announced that it had purchased 29 pages from this cache of documents and another 250 or so in 2016.
-In 2020, they became part of the Arts and Humanities Research Council (AHRC) and European Research Council (ERC)-funded University of Oxford-based research project Invisible East.
+In 2020, they became part of the Arts and Humanities Research Council and European Research Council-funded University of Oxford-based research project Invisible East.

 Misnomer

-“Genizah” is a Hebrew word which in this case signifies a storeroom near a synagogue or Jewish cemetery that is dedicated to Jewish documents; spaces like these were created because Jewish law banned the discarding of writings that bore the name of God.
+A genizah is a storeroom near a synagogue or Jewish cemetery that is dedicated to Jewish documents; spaces like these were created because Jewish law bans the discarding of writings that bore the name of God.
 However, the manuscripts found in Afghanistan have no known association to such a space, nor do the majority seem to share an origin in terms of location and time period; they are presently linked together due to their mass purchase by the National Library of Israel.
 Nonetheless, the usage of the misnomer continues out of convenience and its evocation of the wider-known Cairo Genizah.